Jbleezy/BO1-Reimagined/README.md

 * Decreased cooldown after using the lunar lander from 30 seconds to 15 seconds
 * Increased cooldown after calling the lunar lander from 3 seconds to 15 seconds
 * Lander station no longer kills or moves players if the lander station moves down while the player is standing on it
-* Kills from the lunar lander count as actual kills
+* Zombies killed from the lunar lander no longer respawn
 * Zombies have a better death animation when killed by the lunar lander
 * Player who activates the lunar lander is forced to ride the lunar lander